 You can find more information on OPWDD’s website: www.opwdd.ny.gov

-As you think about the supports and services you can get through OPWDD, we hope that you think about self-direction as an option that can provide more choice and control over your services and your life.
-We are available to answer any questions you have about our self-directed service options.
-Please contact your Regional Office if we can give you more help.
-We look forward to working with you.
+As you think about the supports and services you can choose through OPWDD, we hope that you think about Self-Direction as an option that can provide more choice and control over your services and your life.
+Please contact your Regional Office for help and guidance.